-With Maître you can send regular updates directly from your dashboard by using our “Custom emails”.
+With Maître you can send regular updates directly from your dashboard by using our “Broadcasts”.
+Think of broadcast as your built-in newsletter tool.
 You can personalize these emails for each subscriber by using merge tags.

 There is no golden rule about how often you should send your updates, but we suggest at least once a week.
 It also helps to increase the frequency as you rush towards the end of the contest.
 As usual, don’t overdo.
 Your goal is to keep people engaged not to become spammy.